uos3/obc-firmware/docs/standards/sws.md

  * ------------------------------------------------------------------------- */
 ```

+### Line Ending

-Files __shall__ follow the LF (line feed) end of line sequence, for compatability
+Files __shall__ follow the LF (line feed) end of line sequence, for
-with Linux.
-Windows editors should be set to use the LF line ending sequence.
+compatibility with Linux.
+Windows editors should be set to use the LF line
+ending sequence.

 ## Error Handling